Battlefield: Bad Company 2: VIP

 As part of a program designed to encourage game purchases and reward the community, EA and DICE confirmed that they would periodically release additional "VIP" content for Bad Company 2.
 On Xbox 360 and PlayStation 3, this content is available free to "VIP" players who purchase a new copy of the game.
 Owners of used copies will be able to purchase a VIP code for an additional cost from their respective system's online store.
 Owners of the PC version will receive this content for free regardless of ownership status.

 On May 30, 2013, the VIP pass was made free for all Xbox 360 and PlayStation 3 users.

 Veterans

 As part of the "Battlefield Veterans" program, players gain access to the M1 Garand rifle if they have registered two or more Battlefield games with EA, or if they have joined the "EA Gun Club".

+Discontinuation

+On March 21, 2023, it was announced that the game will be removed from digital storefronts along with its predecessor and Battlefield 1943, though its single-player campaign will remain playable.
+Despite this, the games' modding community will provide further support for online play for existing owners of the game through the use of "Project Rome", only for the Steam version.